 How much can neglecting asset verification cost you?
 The IRS can impose accuracy-related penalties of up to $10 million on corporations that substantially understate their tax obligations.
 Meanwhile, you could be missing out on tax deductions of 60% to 80% for certain depreciated assets.

-- Asset verification is a systematic process that ensures the accuracy of asset information.
-It confirms the physical presence, condition, location, and ownership of an organization's assets, which is crucial for informed decision-making, financial transparency, and regulatory compliance.
+- Asset verification is a systematic process that ensures the accuracy of asset information such as description, condition, location, and ownership of an organization's assets, which is crucial for informed decision-making, financial transparency, and regulatory compliance.

 - The asset verification process involves planning and preparing, conducting an inventory check, performing physical verification of assets, reconciling data, resolving discrepancies, updating records, and reporting findings.

-- Common challenges encountered during the asset verification process include inaccurate records, managing large asset volumes, dealing with assets across geographical locations, time constraints, resource allocation, technological barriers, and environmental factors affecting physical verification.
+- Common challenges encountered during the asset verification process include inaccurate records, managing large asset volumes and dealing with assets across locations,

 - Digital asset verification resolves the most common challenges faced during asset verification by leveraging asset management software.